 You can streamline the takeoff process by taking off assemblies.

-For example, instead of taking off each item that makes up a standard-sized wall, you can take off an assembly containing all the items needed to construct the wall.
+Example: Instead of taking off each item that makes up a standard-sized wall, you can take off an assembly containing all the items needed to construct the wall.

-To perform assembly takeoff:
+To take off an assembly:

-- 1. Open the Assembly Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Assembly. - In classic view, click Takeoff > Assembly Takeoff, or click on the toolbar. - (Optional) To view the default location, alternate, and WBS code values in the Item Takeoff Settings window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Default Values. - In classic view, click View menu > Item Takeoff Settings.
+Open the Assembly Takeoff window.

+On the ribbon, from the Takeoff group on the Takeoff tab, click Assembly.

+2. (Optional) To view the default location, alternate, and WBS code values in the Item Takeoff Settings window.

+On the ribbon, from the Takeoff group on the Takeoff tab, click Default Values.